 A lovingly restored 16th-century caravansarai in the heart of historic Ankara with 11 deluxe rooms, 5 grand rooms and 3 suites, each individually decorated.
 Relax and enjoy a cocktail in the Avlu Bar or a fine meal in the Çengelhan museum restaurant.

 A magnificent jewel-like Ottoman mansion, shaded by almond, olive and lemon trees, offering traditional Turkish hospitality with home comforts.
 The Mansion is a romantic getaway with tastefully furnished and beautiful rooms, magical corners in the yard such as rose and citrus gardens, with a pool area over-viewing the whole Mansion.
 The scenery is charming from every aspect.

 The Turkoman is a modest guesthouse ideally located in the heart of historic Sultanahmet, overlooking the Hippodrome and across the square from the Aya Sofya.
 The building was restored in 1989 to a 20 room hotel.
-The rooms are on the small side room and furnished simply and unpretentiously with hand-made carpets and antique furniture.
-Its sole advantages are its relative cheapness, and suitability for those who want to see the sights early in the morning.
+The rooms are on the small side but are furnished simply and unpretentiously with hand-made carpets and antique furniture.
+Its advantages are its affordability, the nice rooftop terrace view and suitability for those who want to see the sights first thing in the morning.
 Ayasofya, the Topkapı, and Archaeological Museum and the Grand Bazaar are all in walking distance.